Reserve a room or suite at almost any hotel in Paris - or, for that matter, anywhere in France - and you'll see stars.

 Here's what you can generally expect at each star level:

-If you're looking for a cheap accommodations in Paris, you may be tempted to book a 1-star hotel.
-But be aware: cheap rates usually mean very small guest rooms (as small as 80 square feet), shared bathrooms (or an en suite bathroom as small as 16 square feet), a staff that speaks only French, and very few amenities.
+If you're looking for cheap accommodations in Paris, you may be tempted to book a 1-star hotel.
+But be aware: cheap rates usually mean very small guest rooms (as small as 80 square feet - for example, 8' by 10'), shared bathrooms (or an en suite bathroom as small as 16 square feet - 4' by 4'), a staff that speaks only French, and very few amenities.

 You may also be relatively far from the more popular parts of the city.
-Most central Paris hotels close to major tourist attractions now have at least two, and usually more, stars.
+Most central Paris hotels close to major tourist attractions now have at least two, and usually three or more, stars.

 Like all Paris hotels, 1-star hotels are required to serve breakfast, and to offer at least 5 types of choices, such as fruit juice, hot tea and coffee, jam, bread, and croissants.